 - a.
 Discovery Holdings Europe Limited a limited company incorporated in the United Kingdom.
 As at the reporting date, Discovery Holdings Europe Limited owned 100% of the shares of Vitality Life Limited and was able to exercise 100% of the voting power at any general meeting. - b.
 Discovery Group Europe Limited a limited company incorporated in the United Kingdom.
-As at the reporting date, Discovery Group Europe Limited owned 99.0% of the shares of Discovery Holdings Europe Limited, a company of which Vitality Life Limited is a subsidiary undertaking and was able to exercise 99.0% of the voting power at any general meeting.
-However, 100% of Discovery Holdings Europe Limited was consolidated at the Discovery Group Europe Limited group level and the Discovery Limited group level due to the nature of the 1.0% of shares owned by other parties. - c.
+As at the reporting date, Discovery Group Europe Limited owned 99.0% of the shares of Discovery Holdings Europe Limited, a company of which Vitality Life Limited is a subsidiary undertaking. - c.
 Discovery Limited a limited company incorporated in the Republic of South Africa.
 As at the reporting date, Discovery Limited owned 100% of the shares of Discovery Group Europe Limited, a company of which Vitality Life Limited is a subsidiary undertaking and was able to exercise 100% of the voting power at any general meeting.